 Because not all the ingredients in prescription drugs and over-the-counter medicines are removed during wastewater treatment, medicines can find their way to the Bay where they pose a risk to aquatic life.
 The disposal bins help to keep pharmaceutical waste out of the wastewater treatment process in the first place and are a safer alternative to dumping them down the drain.

-Since EBMUD's pharmaceutical disposal program began in 2009, we have collected more than three tons of expired medications from East Bay residents.
+Since EBMUD's pharmaceutical disposal program began in 2009, we have collected more than sixteen tons of expired medications from East Bay residents.

 Who pays for this program?